-From few past decades, the relationship of fibromyalgia and naltrexone starts gaining attention.
-“Naltrexone might be an effective treatment for people having fibromyalgia”, according to a research of Stanford University in 2009.
+In the few past decades, the relationship between fibromyalgia and naltrexone started gaining attention.
+“Naltrexone might be an effective treatment for people having fibromyalgia”, according to the research of Stanford University in 2009.

 The women continued to record the symptoms of fibromyalgia every day.
 Lab tests were also taken every two weeks.

 Interestingly, there was a change in switching placebo/sample pill to naltrexone pill.
-Results showed that there was 30% drop in the severity of fibromyalgia symptoms.
-Results also showed that a greater tolerance for pain and hot temperatures were developed in the women while taking naltrexone.
+Results showed that there was a 30% drop in the severity of fibromyalgia symptoms.
+Results also showed that a greater tolerance for pain and hot temperatures was developed in the women while taking naltrexone.

 6 women reported that they responded to naltrexone.
 The side effects reported were “mild and less”.
 While talking about the mild side effects, 2 women said that they have seen increased vibrant dreams during the study.
 1 woman reported that she suffered from insomnia and nausea in the first few nights of taking the pills.